dell/karavi-topology/docs/GETTING_STARTED_GUIDE.md

 ## Testing Karavi Topology

-From the karavi-topology root directory where the repo was cloned, the unit tests can be exectued as follows:
+From the karavi-topology root directory where the repo was cloned, the unit tests can be executed as follows:
 ```console
 $ make test
 ```